tonic-team/tonic.site/content/tooling/synchronisationscripts/index.md

 - Also initialise submodules (needs SSH access)

+Note that synchronisation does work with a gin identification, but the initialisation of the script requires SSH access (gin does not support submodules).

 A relatively complex process will allow windows users to call the bash script.

 ### Installation